erikhparkinson/YRoots/README.md

 a = sqrt(x1^2 + x2^2)
 f1 = sin(x1) + 2 + ln(a);
 f2 = cos(a)/(log(x2, 10)) + 2 + ln(x1 + 3);
-FUNCTIONS END;
+FUNCTIONS_END;

 END;
 ```

 ## Parameters
+This section is optional.
+If not used everything will use the default values.
+Every field is also optional.
 Each Parameter Line should be of the form
 ```<name> = <value>;```

 Currently supported parameters are
 * numThreads
-  * Must be an integer. -1 will use the maximum number of possible threads determined by `std::thread::hardware_concurrency()`.
+  * Must be an integer.
+Defaults to 1. -1 will use the maximum number of possible threads determined by `std::thread::hardware_concurrency()`.
 Otherwise this value must be positive.
 Will be automatically be capped at `std::thread::hardware_concurrency()`.

 ## Intervals